Tom Cheek: Other broadcasting activities

 Cheek was a member of the broadcast team for ABC Sports at the 1980 Winter Olympics in Lake Placid, and at the 1984 Winter Olympics in Sarajevo.

 Illness and death

-Cheek was forced to take time off to undergo surgery on June 12, 2004 to remove a brain tumor.
+A week after his consecutive game streak ended, Cheek was forced to take time off to undergo surgery on June 12, 2004, to remove a brain tumor.
 Following the surgery, Cheek was able to call some Blue Jays home games while undergoing chemotherapy, but was replaced on the road by various guest announcers.
 For a time, it seemed he had recovered and would be able to resume calling Blue Jays games in 2005.
 However, the cancer returned and he required further treatment at Toronto's Mount Sinai Hospital and Toronto Western Hospital.

 Cheek sat in with the new commentator, Canadian-born former minor league baseball infielder/outfielder Warren Sawkiw, and Howarth, to call an inning of the Blue Jays' 2005 opening game in Tampa Bay.
+This would be Cheek's final broadcast appearance.

-He died at age 66 in Oldsmar, Florida, and was interred in the Sylvan Abbey Memorial Park in Clearwater, Florida.
+Cheek died on October 9, 2005, at age 66 in Oldsmar, Florida.
+He was interred in the Sylvan Abbey Memorial Park in Clearwater, Florida.